Heating, Ventilation, Air & Cooling

 Online Heating, Ventilation, Air & Cooling Programs

-In the 2018-2019 academic year, 654 schools offered some type of heating, air conditioning, ventilation and refrigeration program.
+In 2019-2020, 662 schools offered a HVACR program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||504||0|

 |Doctor’s Degree (Other)||0||0|

 Is a Degree in Heating, Ventilation, Air & Cooling Worth It?

 The median salary for a HVACR grad is $50,160 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 26% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $205,200 after 20 years!

 Top Ranking Lists for Heating, Ventilation, Air & Cooling